JongleurX/yogoshu/README.md

 Configuration Options
 ---------------------
 In `/config/initializers/yogoshu.rb`, you can set the "parent" language (the one that drives the others and always requires a term to be filled in for the entry), as well as define which other languages you want to include in your glossary.
-Below is an example of how to set up a hexalingual glossary driven by Japanese.
+Below is an example of how to set up an octalingual glossary driven by Japanese.

 	# sets base languages to be used throughout the application
 	Yogoshu::Locales.set_base_languages(:ja, :en, :fr, :es, :pt, :de, :nl, :ar)